 Bet and Go

 The mobile app has the same size sportsbook as the main site, meaning they have a lot to fit onto a much smaller screen.
-The top scroll bar is really intelligible splitting quite a large app into nice digestible chunks with in-play, football, horses, etc and a great easy to use A-Z list accessed from the footer menu.
+The top scroll bar is really intelligible and makes light work of this though, splitting quite a large app into nice digestible chunks with in-play, football, horses, etc. and a great easy to use A-Z list accessed from the footer menu.
 There is also a great search function behind the main Menu tab.

 Not only is the app an improvement on the desktop site, but it comes with a few features that are little gems.
 For one, you can set your own home screen so that the app is personalised to a degree, getting you to where you most often want to be immediately.
 When using the A-Z you can ‘favourite’ categories so that they show up first in the future, meaning if you only bet on the horses and the golf you won’t have to scroll through to find them each time.
 There is also a fingerprint identification option which can see you logged in just a second or two after taking out your phone.